t-sterling/algo/readme.md

-#### My notes on algorithms.
+#### My notes on algorithm problems for review before interviewing.

-For quick review before job interviews.
-Because you _really_ need this stuff once you have the job.